Pets As Therapy

 For Your Dog

-- must have been with you for at least 6 months and be at least 9 months old
+- be at least 9 months old

 What Makes a Good Pets As Therapy Dog?